MicrosoftDocs/msteams-docs/msteams-platform/error-handling-messages.md

 <br>
 <summary><b>URL with double quotes in Adaptive Card action is not opening in Microsoft Teams on iOS.</b></summary>

-* **Message**: URL with double quotes in Adaptive Card action is not opening in Microsoft Teams on iOS.
+* **Message**: URL with double quotes in Adaptive Card action isn't opening in Microsoft Teams on iOS.

 * **Scenario**: A developer is using Logic Apps to generate Actions in an Adaptive Card and pass a URL with double quotes.
-When the Adaptive Card is sent to Microsoft Teams and the action button is clicked, the URL does not open.
+When the Adaptive Card is sent to Microsoft Teams and the action button is clicked, the URL doesn't open.

 * **Resolution**: Verify the URL and try with a different URL.
 Ensure that the URL is properly encoded to handle special characters like double quotes.
 Test the behavior on different platforms (Teams web, desktop, and iOS) to isolate the issue.
 If the problem persists, report the issue with all the relevant details for further investigation.